 Some people feel that working up through the ranks in professional kitchens is possible without a degree.
 While technically feasible, this approach proves difficult for many modern chefs.
 Even if you do manage to work your way up to a high-ranking position without a culinary degree, this title may not carry over to the next kitchen that hires you.
 A culinary diploma or degree is a set of credentials you can always take with you.

 Even with on-the-job experience, hiring personnel or executive chefs could turn you away if you don’t have a degree or diploma in favor of other credentialed candidates who may have just as much experience as you.
 Sometimes a degree is considered to be the bare minimum.

-In addition, earning a higher salary may be a part of your long-term goals, and this is often easier for culinary professionals with degrees or diplomas.
+In addition, having a formal education may be a part of your long-term goals, so why not join the esteemed ranks of culinary professionals with degrees or diplomas?